-Account Managers on the other hand, might be categorized as “yes” people.
-If you’re paid by the hour by the customer, there can be an obligation to agree to every request made; this can often not only be disappointing for the client, but incredibly time consuming.
+Due to account management's focus on revenue, there are certain stereotypes of Account Managers being “yes” people.
+The line goes, if you’re paid by the hour by a high-value client, there can be an obligation to agree to every request made.
+This can often not only be disappointing for the client but incredibly time-consuming.

 The different approaches of Customer Success Managers vs. Account Managers

 A key difference between Account Managers and CSMs can be measured by their skill sets, and the way both industries feed into each other is highly contested.

 Account management is very much a subset of a strategic CSM’s skills.
 Both fields function in similar ways, but this overlap in skill set comprising both roles isn’t equally shared.
 In fact, the reverse situation isn’t applicable; Customer Success Management isn’t a mirror of Account Management.

 A Customer Success Manager is consistently trying to add value to their product and to the customer’s experience; a CSM might ask the customer how they can make improvements.
 Depending on the type of product or service, a Customer Success Manager may be able to monitor the customer’s user engagement and reach out to understand why something might not be working out.

 On the other hand, an Account Manager is driven by an expansive regime, focused on renewals and sales.
 This lens of revenue is a major difference between a CSM and an Account Manager’s prerogatives.